 Have you ever taken a photo that just didn’t feel inspiring?
 One where you went out to a gorgeous vista, like a beautiful, long beach, or the top of a mountain overlooking lakes and rivers hundreds of miles out.
 But when you bring the images into Lightroom, they just don’t feel that interesting?
 This happened to me all the time when I was starting out.
 Part of the problem is shooting in mid-day sun, when the light is fairly even across a scene.
 This limits the amount of contrast in a scene and doesn’t draw the viewer’s attention to any one place.

 The secret to making these kinds of images look good is to find some shadows to hold the light in place.
 This is the most common type of contrast that photographers shoot for.
 Light and Dark contrast is simply using the shadows to direct the viewer’s attention to the brighter object in a scene.
-There isn’t as much detail in the shadows as there is in a brighter part of an image, and naturally our brains want to consume as much information as possible.
-So if you can take a photo that has deep shadows, and detailed highlights, viewers will naturally gravitate to that image.
+There isn’t as much detail in the shadows as there is in a brighter part of an image, and naturally, our brains want to consume as much information as possible.
+So if you take a photo with deep shadows and detailed highlights, viewers will naturally gravitate to that image.
 This is one of the natural reasons why photographers edit Vignettes into their photographs.
 Adding a vignette will draw attention to the centre of the photograph, since there isn’t so much detail available in the corners.

 Look around the scene for some shadows.
 It can be from the clouds, dark forests, or the direction of the light.
 Photographers LOVE sunrise and sunset because they can use the shadows cast by objects in an image to create this light and dark contrast.
 In the forest, look for beams of light making their way through the trees.
 Then, expose for the bright parts of the image using spot metering so that the shadowy parts become underexposed.
 If the shadows aren’t dark enough, you can bring them down with tone curves, or the shadows and blacks sliders in the Basic Editing panel.